A New Approach to GraphMaps, a System Browsing Large Graphs as Interactive Maps: Abstract

 \section{Abstract}

-Visualization of large graphs has become increasingly important due to the growing size of data available around us.
-Traditional data visualization systems render the graph in full detail on a single screen.
-This approach sometimes requires to render many objects on the screen, which overwhelms the user.
-A GraphMaps system tries to overcome this problem by visualizing the graph using zoom levels, which is similar to a geographic map visualization.
-GraphMaps reveals the structural properties of the graph and enables users to interact with the graph in a natural way.
-The available implementation of GraphMaps system is based on an incremental mesh generation technique that does not control the number of zoom levels and the way the nodes appear on different levels.

-In this paper we develop a technique to construct GraphMaps from any given mesh that is generated from a 2D point set, and for any given number of zoom levels.
-We demonstrate our approach introducing competition mesh, which is simple to construct, has low dilation and high angular resolution.
-Finally, we give an algorithm for assigning nodes to zoom levels that minimizes the number of nodes appearing while the user zooms in to a lower level.
-Keeping the number of such nodes low helps avoiding abrupt changes when zooming in and out between the levels.
+{A GraphMaps is a system that visualizes a graph using zoom levels, which is similar to a geographic map visualization.
+GraphMaps reveals the structural properties of the graph and enables users to explore the graph in a natural way by using the standard zoom and pan operations.
+The available implementation of GraphMaps faces many challenges such as the number of zoom levels may be large, nodes may be unevenly distributed to different levels, shared edges may create ambiguity due to the selection of multiple nodes.
+In this paper, we develop an algorithmic framework to construct GraphMaps from any given mesh (generated from a 2D point set), and for any given number of zoom levels.
+We demonstrate our approach introducing competition mesh, which is simple to construct, has a low dilation and high angular resolution.
+We present an algorithm for assigning nodes to zoom levels that minimizes the change in the number of nodes on visible on the screen while the user zooms in and out between the levels.
+We think that keeping this change small facilitates smooth browsing of the graph.
+We also propose new node selection techniques to cope with some of the challenges of the GraphMaps approach.}

-\section{Introduction}
+\section{\uppercase{Introduction}}

-We first review the major features of GraphMaps, and give some definitions.
-The system confronts the challenge of visualizing large graphs by enabling the users to browse the graphs as interactive maps.
-Like Google or Bing Maps the GraphMaps system visualizes the high priority features on the top level, and as we zoom in, the low priority entities start to appear in the subsequent levels.
+Traditional data visualization systems render all the vertices and edges of the graph on a single screen.
+For large graphs, this approach requires rendering many objects on the screen, which overwhelms the user.
+A GraphMaps system confronts the challenge of visualizing large graphs by enabling the users to browse the graphs as interactive maps.
+Like Google or Bing Maps, a GraphMaps system visualizes the high priority features on the top level, and as we zoom in, the low priority entities start to appear in the subsequent levels.
 To achieve this effect, for a given graph $G$ and a positive integer $k > 0$, GraphMaps creates the graphs $G_1, G_2,\ldots, G_k$, where $G_i$, $1 \le i < k$, is an induced subgraph of $G_{i+1}$, and $G_k = G$.

 The graph $G_i$, where $ 1\le i\le k$, corresponds to the $i$th zoom level.
 Assume that the nodes of $G$ are ranked by their importance.
 The discussion on what a node importance is and how the ranking is obtained, is out of the scope of the paper, but by default GraphMaps uses Pagerank~\cite{bp12} to obtain such a ranking.
 Let $V(G_i)$ be the nodes of $G_i$.
 We build graphs $G_i$ in such a way that the nodes of $G_i$ are equally or more important than the nodes of $V(G_{i+1}) \setminus V(G_i)$.
 At the top view, we render the graph $G_1$.
 As we zoom in and the zoom reaches $2^{i-1}$, the rendering switches from $G_{i-1}$ to $G_i$, exposing less important nodes and their incident edges.
 To create spatial stability GraphMaps keeps the node positions fixed, and the rendering of edges changes incrementally between $G_i$ and $G_{i+1}$ as described in Section~\ref{sec:cm}.